Online Lecture: Gerry Byrne

 Late December: my father and I

-Gerry Byrne is the Head of Attachment and Perinatal Services in for Oxford Health NHS Foundation Trust, which include four specialist services for families in the UK: Infant Parent Perinatal Service (Oxfordshire); Family Assessment and Safeguarding Service (Oxfordshire); Family Assessment and Safeguarding Service (Wiltshire & BaNES), ReConnect (Buckinghamshire).
+Gerry Byrne is the Head of Attachment and Perinatal Services for Oxford Health NHS Foundation Trust, which include four specialist services for families in the UK: Infant Parent Perinatal Service (Oxfordshire); Family Assessment and Safeguarding Service (Oxfordshire); Family Assessment and Safeguarding Service (Wiltshire & BaNES), ReConnect (Buckinghamshire).
 As a member of the FASS team since 1990, he has specialised in the assessment of parent-infant relationships and attachment, and the individual assessment and treatment of parents who have abused their infants.
 He provides expert evidence in legal proceedings on cases involving child abuse or neglect, assessment of parenting and where child placement is at issue.
 Gerry presented on the Lighthouse programme on 17 May 2013 – in a talk called ‘Illuminating the child-in-mind’.
 Read more of Gerry's bio here.

 OXPIP Lectures are for professionals working with parents and infants